pelegd/pelegd.github.io/_posts/2023-01-31-linux-post-install.md

 ---

 # Linux Post-install
-These are the apps needed after a fresh install.
+These are the apps needed after a linux fresh install.

 ### CLI System Apps
 - neovim